dvreeze/yaidom/docs/someXmlGotchas.rst

 Compare this to (relational) databases.
 Just imagine that during constraint checking ("schema validation") the constraints themselves had to be looked up (on the internet) and assembled.
 That sounds pretty unreasonable, but it is nevertheless to some extent a fair analogy.
 In all fairness, and in defense of XML, the design goals differ vastly between database and XML, of course.
-In the case of XML, validation against a schema or DTD, and lookup/resolution of the complete schema/DTD set, are intertwined.
+In the case of XML, validation against a schema or DTD, and lookup/resolution of the complete schema/DTD set, are indeed intertwined.
 Add hardly supported XML standards such as XLink and XPointer to the mix, and entity resolution gets even more hairy.

 The excessive DTD traffic problem is most pressing when using XML parsers for parsing HTML.
 Yaidom recommends the use of a TagSoup SAXParserFactory